 This approach will prevent resistance in the initial stages of the process.
 Your employees need to understand that digitalization will help them to focus on innovation and creativity.
 After all, everyone working in a laboratory wants to avoid time-consuming repetitive tasks.

-Read more about user adoption approaches in our article 6 Things to Consider when Digitalizing your Laboratory.
+Read more about user adoption approaches in our article 6 challenges to address when building a smart, digitalized laboratory.

 6. Implement the strategy on a pilot scale